KENILSHAHH/wormholedefi/README.md

 # Liquid Plug

 Simplifying Cross-Chain Bridging with LiquidClub Plugin.

 Just Plug and play with our npm package and unify liquidity across chains.

+Empower users to receive assets on their preferred chain, token, and address without manual bridging.
+This plugin enhances DeFi accessibility by optimizing liquidity flow, reducing gas costs, and enabling instant arbitrage, yield farming, and seamless treasury management—all powered by Wormhole’s interoperability.

+Cross-Chain Liquidity Access – Users can receive assets on the chain where they have active DeFi positions, enhancing capital efficiency across ecosystems.
+Frictionless Onboarding – New users can receive funds directly in their preferred environment without manual bridging, reducing entry barriers for DeFi.

+Automated Yield Strategies – Users can auto-route funds to chains with higher yield opportunities in lending protocols, liquidity pools, or staking.